leahball/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+answer: the document object model, object representation of the html of a webpage -language neutral
+-tree like structure representing the content structure and style -dynamic

 2. What is an event?

+answer: every user interaction with a site

 3. What is an event listener?

+answer: a method we can use on a selected event that listens for an interaction and executes a callback function

 4. Why would we convert a NodeList into an Array?

+answer: so you can use array methods more easily on it, NodeList is limited to only forEach() is actually a collection of extracted DOM nodes.

 5. What is a component?

+answer: Components are dynamic web applications utilizing reusable, dry and stand alone code consisting of html, css and JS.